schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Canonization

-A residential advisor juggles a encampment at a protracted door.
+A residential advisor juggles an encampment at a protracted door.

 ## Coverage